scylladb/scylladb/raft/README.md

   not sepately for each Raft instance.
 The library expects an accurate `failure_detector` instance from a complying implementation.

+### Pre-voting and protection against disruptive leaders

+tl;dr: do not turn pre-voting OFF

+The library implements the pre-voting algorithm described in Raft PHD.
+This algorithms adds an extra voting step, requiring each candidate to collect votes from followers before updating its term.
+This prevents "term races" and unnecessary leader step downs when e.g. a follower that has been isolated from the cluster increases its term, becomes a candidate and then disrupts an existing leader.
+The pre-voting extension is ON by default.
+Do not turn it OFF unless testing or debugging the library itself.

+Another extension suggested in the PhD is protection against disruptive leaders.
+It requires followers to withhold their vote within an election timeout of hearing from a valid leader.
+With pre-voting ON and use of shared failure detector we found this extension unnecessary, and even leading to reduced liveness.
+It was thus removed from the implementation.

+As a downside, with pre-voting *OFF* servers outside the current configuration can disrupt cluster liveness if they stay around after having been removed.

 ### RPC module address mappings

 Raft instance needs to update RPC subsystem on changes in